jghelani-hl/docker-demo-hl/README.md

 To see a list of all the images that you have built, you can run `docker images`.
 If you want to remove the image you just built, you can run `docker rmi demo-node:latest`.
 If you run `docker images`, you will see that the image is no longer there.
 You can also remove multiple images by adding multiple image names to the `docker rmi` command.

+## Environment Variables for Docker Build and Run

+Great!
+We have seen how to build images and run containers.
+But what if you want to set environment variables for your images and containers?
+This is where environment variables come in.
+Environment variables allow you to set environment variables for your images and containers.
+This is useful when you want to set environment variables for things such as dev versus prod endpoints, or application credentials for different environments.
+You can set environment variables for your images and containers using the `ENV` instruction in the `Dockerfile` like you saw before or the `-e` flag in the `docker run` command.

+Let’s say you have a node application that connects to a MongoDB database.
+You want to run the node app in a container and set the MongoDB connection string as an environment variable.
+You can set the environment variable in the `Dockerfile` using the `ENV` instruction or in the `docker run` command using the `-e` flag.

 ## Docker Network

 Great!
 We have seen how to build images and run containers.
 But what if you want to run multiple containers that need to communicate with each other?
 This is where Docker networks come in.

 Docker networks allow you to create a network that your containers can connect to.
 This is useful when you have multiple containers that need to communicate with each other.
 You can create a network and attach your containers to that network.
 This way your containers can communicate with each other without having to expose ports to the outside world.

 Let’s say you have a node application that connects to a MongoDB database.
-You want to run both the node app and the MongoDB database in containers.
+You want to run both the node app and the MongoDB database in their own containers isolated in their own environments.
 You can create a network and attach both the node app and the MongoDB database to that network.
 This way the node app can connect to the MongoDB database without having to expose the MongoDB port to the outside world.

 To create a network, you can run: